deliveroo/routemaster/INTERNALS.md

 All events get batched for delivery for a particular subscriber; the data model is described below.

 Batches start out _current_ when they get created.
-Each subscriber has at most one _current_ batch which receives new events.
+Each subscriber normally has at most one _current_ batch which receives new events, although in edge cases (high concurrency) more than one current batch might get created.

 When the batch is either full or stale, it gets promoted to _ready_ - another _current_ batch may then be created which the first awaits delivery.